skelegorg/discord-shell/README.md

 # discord shell
  navigate discord through the console! has the capability to function as a selfbot (i do not officially support this) or can run through a bot you create (as i have done)

-start the bot by typing >terminal start alternatively, if you have headless boot enabled the bot will boot into your default server when the script is executed.
+start the bot by typing >terminal start. alternatively, if you have headless boot enabled the bot will boot into your default server when the script is executed.

 traverse the server in a file-system like format with linux bash syntax